A Tumultuous 2020 for the Timeshare Industry

 While it’s especially dispiriting to see stories like Wayne’s in the news amid such a once-in-the-lifetime economic and public health catastrophe, Timeshare Exit Team will remain vigilant into 2021 by making sure we’re doing everything in our power to help out consumers in need, as expeditiously as possible.

-Because after helping more than 22,000 timeshare owners out of their contracts, we’re not going to be stopped by a virus.
+Because after helping thousands of timeshare owners out of their contracts, we’re not going to be stopped by a virus.
 We hope that 2021 offers more relief for timeshare owners, and as always, we’ll be standing by to help if the resorts are not.